ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 ``json`` is basically ``anydata`` but without ``table`` and ``xml``. ``json`` and ``xml`` types are not parallel.<br><br>

-## Working with JSON: Two Approaches
+## Working with JSON: Two approaches

 Ballerina allows two approaches to work with JSON data.